 How much term life insurance you can buy depends on how much money you earn and the total amount of coverage you need to protect your family after your passing.
 If qualified, you may be eligible to buy enough term life insurance benefit to cover up to 25 times your annual salary.
 Determine how much term life insurance you want to buy with our guide below and start comparing life insurance quotes for free.

-UPDATED: Aug 12, 2020
+UPDATED: Oct 31, 2020

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident life insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one life insurance company and cannot guarantee quotes from any single company.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
-Our goal is to be an objective, third-party resource for everything life insurance related.
+Our goal is to be an objective, third-party resource for everything life insurance-related.
 We update our site regularly, and all content is reviewed by life insurance experts.

 You see, many life insurance shoppers believe they can buy any amount of coverage they want.
 Want $500,000?
 No problem. $5 million?
 You got it.

 What you may not realize is you have to qualify financially for life insurance as well.
-The reason for this is simple: the life insurance company is trying to prevent an excess coverage situation.
+This is simple: the life insurance company is trying to prevent an excess coverage situation.